meet our staff

 Cassandra Madsen was raised Catholic, but always felt a hole in her life and heart.
 She craved a personal relationship with Christ and started to actively seek Him early in her military career.
 After she and her husband were married, the Lord led them to Cornerstone Chapel.
 Mrs. Madsen knew it was where God wanted them to raise their family and build a community.

 Mrs. Madsen has over 20 years of experience in the US Navy, Federal Government, and private sector.
-She served four Presidential Administrations, most recently as the Chief Operations Officer under the Executive Office of the President.
-As a military veteran, Mrs. Madsen accumulated over 1,000 flight hours as a Naval Flight Officer and Mission Commander on P-3 Orion aircraft, including missions in support of Operations Iraqi and Enduring Freedom and missions in Europe, Africa, and Central America.
+She served four presidential administrations, most recently as the chief operations officer under the executive office of the president.
+As a military veteran, Mrs. Madsen accumulated over 1,000 flight hours as a Naval flight officer and mission commander on P-3 Orion aircraft, including missions in support of Operations Iraqi and Enduring Freedom, and missions in Europe, Africa, and Central America.
 Mrs. Madsen holds a master’s degree in leadership from Georgetown University and a Bachelor of Science from the State University of New York Maritime College.
-She lives in northern Virginia with her husband and five children.
+She lives in Northern Virginia with her husband and five children.

 Although Bill Oblas went to church every Sunday from childhood, he did not accept Jesus as his personal Savior until he was 21.
-His then-fiancé, Sally, had a burden for Bill to know Christ (she was saved several months earlier), and she led Bill to the Lord.
+His then-fianceé, Sally, had a burden for Bill to know Christ (she was saved several months earlier), and she led Bill to the Lord.
 Bill and Sally have been married since 1973.

 Kaci Brown began attending church with her family at eight years old.
 She accepted Christ and was baptized shortly after; however; it was not until she attended a youth retreat at 13 that she understood her desperate need for forgiveness and salvation and fully committed her life to the Lord.
 Even as a young child, she dreamt of serving in education and eventually realized it was God’s calling for her life.